Copyright © 2010-2020 Linux Foundation

 Consequently, you should not intermingle

-devtool deploy-target
+devtool deploy-target and package

 manager operations on the target device.